jeffrafter/jeffrafter.github.io/content/blog/express-and-aws/index.md

   prettier
 ```

-Now that we have the packages we'll need to configure them in `.eslintrc.json`:
+Now that we have the packages we'll need to configure them in `.eslintrc.json`.
+Create that file in your project root folder:

 ```json
 {